Inhumans: Bird People

-The Bird-People are a genetic offshoot of the Inhumans with bird wings, and in some cases, bat wings.
+The Bird People are a genetic offshoot of the Inhumans with bird-like wings.
+Some members of the Bird People have bat-like wings.

 Super-Inhumans

-The Kree eventually designed a new race of Inhumans that differs greatly from the original called Super-Inhumans.
+The Kree designed a new race of Inhumans that differs greatly from the original called Super-Inhumans.
 They are believed to be engineered from birth with almost of all of their fellows' Inhuman abilities and none of their problematic humanity.
 They cannot be swayed or tricked or bought for as they want nothing but their enemies' hearts to stop beating.
-The only known member of this new race is Vox and the reason is that the Super-Inhuman race is actually a ruse perpetuated by the Kree and Vox is not actually a person; instead, it is a program designed by the Kree which is then imprinted on selected Inhumans that transforms them genetically into a killing machine.
+The only known member of this new race is Vox and the reason is that the Super-Inhuman race is actually a ruse perpetuated by the Kree and Vox is not actually a person.
+Instead, it is a program designed by the Kree which is then imprinted on selected Inhumans that transforms them genetically into a killing machine.
 When Vox is defeated or killed, another selected Inhuman would be activated and transformed into Vox.